-According to a John Higgins, MD, a sports cardiologist with McGovern Medical School at the UT Health Science Center at Houston, power walking and taking the scenic route both come with their fair share of benefits.
+According to John Higgins, MD, a sports cardiologist with McGovern Medical School at the UT Health Science Center at Houston, power walking and taking the scenic route both come with their fair share of benefits.
 Below, he walks you through why each type of exercise is great for your health, and how to balance both week after week so you can make the most of your precious free time.

 The benefits of short, fast walks